Vinchent/youtube-summarizer-streamlit/README.md

 # ✨ YouTube Video Summarizer with Gemini AI

-A simple yet beautiful web application that transforms lengthy YouTube videos into concise, readable summaries using the power of Google Gemini AI.
-Skip the time-consuming process of watching long videos and extract key insights in seconds.
+A versatile and powerful application that transforms lengthy YouTube videos into concise, readable summaries using Google's Gemini AI.
+This tool offers two distinct modes of operation: a user-friendly web interface for summarizing single videos and a powerful command-line script for batch-processing entire playlists.

 ## Application Preview